 In an order, Judge Herndon found that BII had acted in bad faith by destroying or failing to preserve the phone and computers in order to hide information that could hurt it in court.
 Lehr was a high-level scientist at BII who worked on Pradaxa.
 Plaintiffs allege they experienced bleeding events and other injuries as a result of taking the drug.

-After discovery is completed for the bellwether cases, the judge may issue an adverse jury instruction related to the misconduct or impose another non-monetary penalty, such as striking certain affirmative defenses or barring BII from making certain arguments at trial, the judge said.
+After both sides complete discovery for the bellwether cases, the judge may issue an adverse jury instruction.
+This instruction is related to the misconduct or imposes another non-monetary penalty, such as striking certain affirmative defenses or barring BII from making certain arguments at trial, the judge said.

 “BII is unable to comply with this court’s directive to provide Professor Lehr’s complete custodial file,” Judge Herndon said.
 “The court finds fault in BII’s inability to comply with this discovery order … with respect to Professor Lehr’s custodial file, BII acted unreasonably, negligently, willfully and in bad faith.”

-Time will tell in the upcoming months if Boehringer Ingelheim will put safety ahead of profits and add additional, necessary warnings to the Pradaxa label.
+Time will tell in the upcoming months if Boehringer Ingelheim will put safety ahead of profits.
+They can do this by adding additional, necessary warnings to the Pradaxa label.
 Time will also tell if Boehringer Ingelheim will confirm its conduct to a level of fair play and honesty in the litigation process.

-If you or a loved one was prescribed Pradaxa and suffered a bleeding event, contact The Michae Brady Lynch Firm for a no-cost, no-obligation review of your case.
+If a doctor prescribed you or a loved one Pradaxa and you suffered a bleeding event, contact The Michael Brady Lynch Firm.
+We offer a no-cost, no-obligation review of your case.